ElegantEngineeringTech/laravel-cookies-consent/README.md

 ## Usage

-This package cover both backend and frontend cookie consent management.
+This package covers both backend and frontend cookie consent management.

-You can chose to use the package only for the backend capabilities or for both.
+You can choose to use the package only for backend capabilities or for both.

 ### Backend

-In the backend you will register the cookies and a callback associated with each of them.
+In the backend, you will register the cookies and a callback associated with each of them.
-This callback will be a javascript script to run when the consent is granted.
+This callback will be a JavaScript script to run when the consent is granted.

-#### Register your cookies
+#### Register Your Cookies

-First you should register all the cookies requiring the consent of the user.
+First, you should register all the cookies requiring user consent.

 To manage cookies, the package provides a service accessible via the Facade: `Elegantly\CookiesConsent\Facades\CookiesConsent`.

-Cookies registration should be done in a middleware.
-Doing it in a middleware will give you access to the app and request context.
-It will also let you chose the routes relying on those cookies.
+Cookie registration should be done in middleware to access the app and request context.
+This also allows you to choose the routes relying on those cookies.

 To register your cookies, create a new middleware `App\Http\Middleware\RegisterCookiesConsent`.
-In this middleware call `CookiesConsent::register` to register groups of cookies.
+In this middleware, call `CookiesConsent::register` to register groups of cookies.

--   Cookies are always registered in groupes.
+-   Cookies are always registered in groups.
--   A cookie is always defined by its `name`, its `lifetime` and an optional `description`.
+-   A cookie is defined by its `name`, `lifetime`, and an optional `description`.
 -   A cookie group can be defined as `required`.
-That cookies cannot be rejected by the user.
-It is usefull for cookies required to make the app work, like the session cookie for example.
+Such cookies cannot be rejected by the user, which is useful for essential cookies like the session cookie.

-For example, all cookies related to "Marketing" can be registered together like that:
+For example, all cookies related to "Marketing" can be registered together:

 ```php
 namespace App\Http\Middleware;